 Your questions also need to be understandable and answerable for all of your participants.
 Make sure that you don’t ask a double-barrelled question (two ideas in one) like “How satisfied are you with your salary and job conditions?”, because participants could feel differently about each idea.

-Finally, keep in mind that participants can only choose ONE response, not multiple responses.
+Finally, keep in mind that participants can only choose ONE response unless you've enabled multi-select answers.
 Make sure your questions can be answered simply.

 When to Leave them Out